James La Fleur

 His second book is Fusion Foodways of Africa’s Gold Coast in the Atlantic Era (Leiden and Boston: Brill, 2012).
 This project explores the cultural history of farming and food in the Atlantic era, focusing on the experiences of people of the Gold Coast of West Africa (roughly equivalent to the modern nation of Ghana) during the so-called “Columbian exchange” of people, plants, animals, diseases, and ideas.
 The book was awarded the Mary W. Klinger Prize for best book in Economic Botany.

-He is now developing a collaborative, international effort for an electronic archive based on the most important seventeenth-century synthetic account of Africa, Olfert Dapper’s “Description of Africa” (Naukeurige Beschrijvinge der Afrikaensche gewesten, 1668 [2nd ed.
+Longer-term research projects include developing a collaborative, international effort for an electronic archive based on the most important seventeenth-century synthetic account of Africa, Olfert Dapper’s “Description of Africa” (Naukeurige Beschrijvinge der Afrikaensche gewesten, 1668 [2nd ed.
 1676]).
 This massive folio volume contains more than 850 pages of text and presents 30 maps and large-scale drawings.
 The construction of a richly interconnected digital repository containing Dapper’s description of Africa, scholarship on Dapper’s work, and related texts and objects will assist conservation, improve public access, and stimulate scholarly collaborations across continents and disciplines.

 Spring 2017 - HIAF 3112: "African Environmental History"